Salaries in Germany: Employment laws and compensation trends

 The ‘20 hour rule’ means that if students work less than 20 hours per week, they are still legally seen as a full-time student and are covered under insurance as a student.

-Therefore, working students do not pay social security contributions from their income.
 If students work more than 20 hours per week, they will be subject to social security contributions on their pre-tax income.

-Under German employment law all full-time employees are entitled to paid annual leave, a minimum of 20 paid days per year for those working a 5 day work week or 24 paid days per year for those working a 6 day work week.
+Under German labour law all full-time employees are entitled to paid annual leave, a minimum of 20 paid days per year for those working a 5 day work week or 24 paid days per year for those working a 6 day work week.

-📊 Is it common for German employers to give more than the statutory minimum of annual leave?
+💡 Is it common for German employers to give more than the statutory minimum of annual leave?

 Ravio’s compensation benchmarking platform includes insights on the benefits that employees are given as part of their total compensation package, including annual leave.